Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Pullmantur: 2001- )

-Following the collapse of Premier, the Oceanic was acquired by Spanish operator Pullmantur.
+Following the collapse of Premier Cruises, the Oceanic was acquired by Spanish operator Pullmantur.
 The Oceanic was completed in 1963 by Cantieri Riuniti dell'Adriatico, Monfalcone.
-She was Home Line first purpose-built ship, designed as a two-class liner to operate in summer on their Canadian route from Cuxhaven, le Havre and Southampton.
+She was Home Lines first purpose-built ship, designed as a two-class liner to operate in summer on their Canadian route from Cuxhaven, le Havre and Southampton.
 By the time of her delivery, Home Lines had dropped the Atlantic liner voyages, and Oceanic ran 7-day cruises to Nassau from New York through the summer.
 In winter she ran longer trips to the Caribbean.
-She was sold to Premier in 1985, when replaced by the new Homeric.
+She was sold to Premier Cruises in 1985, when replaced by the new Homeric.
 She was later renamed StarShip Oceanic, but was frequently marketed as the Big Red Boat.
 This later became her official name.
-Premier collapsed in September 2000.
+Premier Cruises collapsed in September 2000.
 Oceanic was acquired by Spanish operator Pullmantur, who had previously chartered the Seawind Crown.

 A complete postcard history of Oceanic is available on this link.